WFXW: History

-Donation to Tri-State Christian Television
+Donation to TCT

-On March 9, 2020, it was announced that John Wagner would donate WFXW to Radiant Life Ministries, an affiliate company of Tri-State Christian Television.
+On March 9, 2020, it was announced that John Wagner would donate WFXW to Radiant Life Ministries, an affiliate of Total Christian Television (TCT).
 The transaction was completed on June 12, making WFXW an owned-and-operated station of the TCT network and the first full-power religious station in the Delta area.
+As a result, the Ion affiliation was moved to a subchannel of WFXW on 15.2.
 It would also become a sister station to WWJX in Jackson.

-On June 26, 2020, WFXW began airing TCT programming on 15.1.
-As a result, the Ion affiliation was moved to a subchannel of WFXW on 15.2.

 On June 5, 2023, an application was submitted to the FCC seeking a modification of the licensed facility to reduce the power output from 330 kW to 176 kW, which also led to a decrease in the coverage area.
 This modification was necessitated by a new construction permit to replace the main transmitter that had been damaged.
 In an amended application filed on August 25, 2023, the power output was increased to 190 kW.
 Finally, on March 18, 2024, a license to cover for the current construction permit was submitted to the FCC.

+News operation

+Before merging its news operation with WABG-TV in 2016, WXVT's news department was relatively small compared to those of other Big Three network affiliates, even when considering the size of the market.
+It lagged well behind WABG in the ratings.
+Unlike most CBS affiliates in the Central Time Zone, the station never aired weekday midday newscasts and did not provide a full two-hour weekday morning newscast.

+As of August 2016, the station merged its news operation with that of WABG-TV (along with WNBD-LD), under the brand name The Delta News.
+WXVT previously produced its evening newscasts with anchor Lakiya Scott from its studios on East Reed Road in Greenville.